kedx/matlab_script/README.md

 Type "gui_mac" to start the GUI program under Mac OS X.

+Type "gui_linux" to start the GUI program under Linux.

 Click "list" button to list folders.

-Select folder which you like to choose.
+Select a folder which you like to analyze.

 Click "show" to show variables.
 It depend on the bottom "time" bar.